If you don’t know anything about Taiwan, this is where you should start: some basic facts that does not involve the

 The Hoklos and Hakkas are Han people who migrated to the island from southeastern provinces of China starting 17th century until late 19th century for various reasons.
 The Hoklos came from Fujian 福建 and speaks Min Nan (and because 70% of Taiwan’s population is Hoklo, Min Nan 閩南話 is also commonly known as Taiwanese 台語).
 The Hakkas (15% of Taiwan’s population) came from eastern Guangdong 廣東 and speaks Hakka 客家話.
 Some within these two ethnolinguistic groups in Taiwan claim indigenous ancestry due to marriage in prior generations, and inter-Hoklo-Hakka marriages were/are not uncommon.

-In 1949, when the Nationalists lost the Chinese civil war to the Communists in mainland China, they retreated to Taiwan, bringing Han people and some minorities from all parts of Mainland China.
+In 1949, when the Nationalists lost the Chinese civil war to the Communists in mainland China, they retreated to Taiwan, bringing mostly Han people from all parts of Mainland China.
 They were considered as late-comers and speak a great variety of Chinese dialects.
 They and their descendants now account for 14% of Taiwan’s population.
-In recent years, newer immigration to Taiwan from Southeast Asia countries (Indonesia, Malaysia, the Philippines, Thailand, Vietnam, etc.) as well as Mainland China has become more and more common.
+In recent years, newer immigration to Taiwan from Southeast Asian countries (Indonesia, Malaysia, the Philippines, Thailand, Vietnam, etc.) as well as Mainland China has become more and more common.

 I must emphasize that while it’s helpful to put people into different groups to understand their history, cultures, and languages, the generalizations remain labels.
 At the end of the day all are humans, and should be treated with equal respect and dignity, Taiwanese or otherwise.

 Do they speak Taiwanese or Chinese?

-Here’s the thing about Chinese: it’s not a single language, but rather a language group within the Sino-Tibetan family consisting related but often mutually unintelligible language varieties.
+Chinese is not exactly a single language, but rather a language group within the Sino-Tibetan family consisting related but often mutually unintelligible language varieties.